 The Centre for Higher Education (zhb) is a unique institution in the German Higher Education System that combines research and service in one university center.
-In addition to the three professorships, there are five service departments that are closely linked to the research activities of the professorships.
-The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further departments were added in 2013 and 2020.
+In addition to the three professorships, there are five divisions that are closely linked to the research activities of the professorships.
+The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further divisions were added in 2013 and 2020.

 Prof. Dr. Liudvika Leišytė's Professorship of Higher Education conducts research on professional identity, academic entrepreneurship and higher education governance and management.

-Prof. Dr. Jens Rowold's Chair of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.
+Prof. Dr. Jens Rowold's Professorship of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.

 All teaching in foreign languages at TU Dortmund University takes place in this area, which is headed by Dr Meni Syrou.
 Every year, almost 7,000 students study one of the 14 modern foreign languages offered here, German as a foreign language or Latin.
 Students can also learn German sign language or practice academic writing and presentation skills (for German and English) in a writing space.

 Division of Academic Teaching & Faculty Development

 In the area of university didactics, which is headed by Dr Katrin Stolz, the „Start in Teaching“ takes place for all new teachers.
 In addition to this classic introduction to the design of courses, a certificate course in higher education didactics is offered, as well as many other current events.
 In addition, the topics of digitalization of teaching and e-examinations have become very important and topical.